Inclusive Performing Companies

 Inclusive Drama and Social Skills Classes

-ArtStream teaches acting techniques and communication skills in inclusive classes designed for individuals with intellectual and developmental disabilities (IDD) — including autism — and other social and behavioral needs.
+ArtStream teaches acting techniques and communication skills in inclusive classes designed for people with intellectual and developmental disabilities (IDDs) — including autism.
 Classes build skills that are applicable in all aspects of life: from the stage, to the family dinner table, to Individual Education Plan (IEP) meetings and the workplace.
 Class subjects may include comedy, music theatre, improv, public speaking, role-play, party dancing, and social skills.

 “Chris has shown tremendous growth in his language and social skills.
 We credit this to ArtStream, its volunteers and ongoing encouragement.” — Tess Corbey, ArtStream parent